butler-julie/TheProfessorsModule/DSECOPColab.md

 # Running DSECOP Modules with Google Colab

 ## Opening a Module in Google Colab
+At the top of every notebook in the DSECOP GitHub repository is a small icon which says "Open in Colab".
+Clicking this link opens the notebook in Google Colab and allows you to edit the notebook and execute the code
 (INSERT VIDEO HERE)

 ## Porting a Module to Your Google Drive Account